SWEOU/k8s-offerings/challenges/k8s-infrastructure-challenges.md

 		Hint: This can be done easily with the Azure CLI

 	• Create a new, multi-node AKS cluster with RBAC disabled.

 		Use a single core DS1v2 machine for your worker nodes.

 	• Use kubectl to prove that the cluster is a multi-node cluster and is working

 	• Bring up the Kubernetes dashboard in your browser

 		Hint: Again, the Azure CLI makes this very easy.
 Challenge Set 2: Your First Deployment

-Challenges:
+## Challenge: 2

 	• We have staged the FabMedical apps on Docker Hub at these locations:

 		API app: dta2018hack/content-api

 		Web app: dta2018hack/content-web

 	• Deploy the API app through the dashboard using these settings

 		Number of pods: 1

 		Service: Internal

 		Port and Target Port: 3001

 		CPU: 0.5

 		Memory: 128MB

 	• We have not exposed the API app to the external world.
 Therefore, to test it you need to:

 		Figure out how to get a bash shell on the API app pod just deployed.

 		Curl the url of the “/speakers” end point.

 		You should get a huge json document in response.
 Challenge Set 3: Your Second Deployment

-Challenges:
+## Challenge: 3

 • We have staged the FabMedical apps on Docker Hub at these locations: